Christopher Benjamin, Ba, Ma (Clin. Neuro), PhD

 Michael received his BS in Psychology in 2011 from The University of Texas at Austin.
 He is currently a PhD student in the clinical psychology program at Yale University, where he works with Dr. Jutta Joormann.
 His research utilizes multiple methods (e.g., eye-tracking, psychophysiology, and EEG) to identify cognitive and affective risk factors for the onset of major depression.
 Through 2017-18 Michael is completing a combined clinical-research practicum in neuropsychology under the supervision of Dr. Benjamin.

 Nina is a sophomore at Roger Williams University in Bristol, RI pursuing a major in Psychology.
 She is Vice President of the Psychology club on campus and part of a research team helping with tasks for the Association for Psychological Science convention in Boston.
 Her areas of interest include Cognitive Psychology, Neuropsychology, and Human Factors Psychology.
-In 2017 she is an extern assisting on studies of language and memory, and identifying resources for patients with epilepsy.
+In Summer 2017 she worked with us as an extern assisting on studies of language and memory, and identifying resources for patients with epilepsy.